FDA principles, policies, and procedures related to scientific integrity

 - advise the Chief Scientist and other senior FDA leaders on appropriate responses.

-To ensure that we maintain a highly skilled scientific staff capable of addressing the regulatory challenges presented by new areas of science, the Agency recently stood up the Office of Scientific Professional Development.
-And in response to a 2009 directive from the President’s Office of Science and Technology Policy to develop policies and procedures as a means of ensuring scientific integrity in agency decision-making, FDA also recently issued an Agency-wide policy that presents key principles of scientific integrity and highlights important procedures and policies we have implemented at FDA that advance those principles.
+To ensure that we maintain a highly skilled scientific staff capable of addressing the regulatory challenges presented by new areas of science, the Agency established the Office of Scientific Professional Development.
+And in response to a 2009 directive from the President’s Office of Science and Technology Policy to develop policies and procedures as a means of ensuring scientific integrity in agency decision-making, FDA also issued an Agency-wide policy that presents key principles of scientific integrity and highlights important procedures and policies we have implemented at FDA that advance those principles.

 Agency-wide Efforts Supporting Scientific Integrity

 - Scientific Publications by FDA Staff

 - FDA Sexual Harassment Policy Concerning Extramural Research

 - Public Access to the Results of FDA-Funded Scientific Research

 - A Key FDA Resource for Industry and the Public: Working with the FDA Office of the Ombudsman (Archived)